wwiecek/baggr/cran-comments.md

   sub-directories of 1Mb or more: libs

 N checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-CRAN checks previously gave 503 URL error on DOI URL's but I cannot replicate this issue.